- Since 1987, Our Kids has evaluated more than 29,000 children.

 - The first was opened in Cookeville in 2007, with Lawrenceburg and Clarksville following in 2008.
 The fourth opened in Manchester in 2011.

-Our Kids has trained hundreds of medical providers and professionals including:
+Our Kids has trained thousands of medical providers and professionals including:

 Collaborations and contracts